Battle of Mosul (2016–2017): January 2017: Capturing east Mosul

 On 21 January, Iraqi forces continued advancing in the outskirts of the city.
-The Iraqi Arm captured the al-Arabi district, as well as al-Qousiyat village, killing some 40 militants killed and destroying four car bombs.
+The Iraqi Army captured the al-Arabi district, as well as al-Qousiyat village, killing some 40 militants killed and destroying four car bombs.
 The CJTF–OIR Coalition also announced that between 19 and 21 January, they had targeted a flotilla of 90 boats and three barges being used by ISIL to cross the Tigris and escape the clashes.
 On the same day, Coalition officials stated that the fight for west Mosul was expected to be tougher than the fight for east Mosul.
 On 22 January, the Iraqi Army captured the Al-Milayeen district and Al-Binaa al-Jahiz area, as well as the Mosul-Dohuk road.
 By this point, only the Rashidiyah district was left under ISIL control in eastern Mosul.
 On 23 January, the Iraqi Army entered the Rashidiyah district.
 On 24 January, Iraqi troops captured the Rashidiyah district, as well as the villages of Ba'wiza, Shrikhan and Baysan.
 Following these advances, Iraqi Prime Minister Haider al-Abadi later announced the "full liberation" of eastern Mosul.

 Interlude

 On 25 January, the PMU announced that they took over Tel Shana, a strategic hill in Salaheddin Province, after killing dozens of ISIL militants.
-It added that PMUs also took over the villages of ِArab Leith, Mohamed al-Awad and Ard Mosaltan after intense fights with the extremist group.
+It added that PMUs also took over the villages of Arab Leith, Mohamed al-Awad and Ard Mosaltan after intense fights with the extremist group.
 On 28 January, the PMU's 2nd Brigade repelled an attack launched by ISIL on the al-Kobayrat area, to the west of Mosul, killing 40 militants.

 On 3 February, the PMU captured the villages of Bostan Radif and Um Gharba, as well as the Sherka region of western Mosul.
 On 13 February, more than 200 ISIL fighters launched an attack on three villages to the west of Tal Afar, with tanks and VBIEDs, to regain access between western Mosul and Raqqa.
 The attack was repelled by the PMU, resulting in deaths of more than 50 ISIL fighters and the destruction of 17 VBIEDs.
 Another attack on a village to the south of the area was repelled, resulting in deaths of 13 militants according to the Federal Police.
 Airstrikes by the anti-ISIL coalition killed Haqi Ismail Hamid al-Emri, a former member of al-Qaeda in Iraq who played a leadership role of ISIL's security networks in Mosul.